Y Combinator runs two three-month funding cycles a year, one from January through March and one from June through August.

-That's not the main reason we organize people's paperwork, though.
-The main reason we do it is to enable the founders to focus on other things.
+We believe that providing resources and guidance on this unexciting but important aspect of startups – the legal part – enables founders to focus on other things.
 For most founders, all the stuff one has to do to set up a startup is completely unfamiliar, and thus distracting.
-It's better if they can spend their time working on the company.
-Every aspect of YC is designed with that goal in mind.
+It’s better if they can spend their time working on the company.

 As YC continues to fund startups, the value of the alumni network becomes an increasingly large component of what we offer.